 The company’s framework must also be clear enough to allow flexibility.
 For example, how autonomous is a sales representative during a negotiation?
 What values to refer to during recruitment?
 What are the validation criteria for a trial period?
 What are the managers’ working hours?
 Is it okay to eat cheese in the open space?
 Clear company culture and rules are necessary to live well together.

 Once you have objectives and a framework, all the conditions are in place to introduce freedom in a work organization.
 Indeed, flexibility is becoming more and more important to employees.
 A good start is to make working hours more flexible to accommodate schedules or consider remote working.
 Having a room available at lunchtime for a nap is also very popular!

 Yet, these arrangements are only possible if you trust your teams.
 The writer Frédéric Laloux encourages entrepreneurs to give their employees more autonomy, to free up energy and creativity.
 In his book “Reinventing organizations“, he promotes the “advice process”.
 The principle is indeed simple: everyone can to take any decision in the company.
 The only condition is to ask the opinion of experts and people who are directly involved.

 Collective intelligence is also a powerful engine of co-creativity.
 It allows everyone to express their ideas on an equal footing and can, therefore, bring unsuspected areas for improvement.
 As Aristotle said: “The whole is greater than the sum of its parts”!

+This collective trust also allows the entire company to challenge itself.
 The result is a tenfold increase in agility and rapid progress for the whole team.